Second Court of Appeals

 From there, Justice Kerr began her private practice in Fort Worth in 1984, first with the firm of Law, Snakard & Gambill.
 During the 1990s, in addition to maintaining her legal practice Justice Kerr worked on numerous projects with lexicographer and author Bryan A. Garner, including as a contributing editor of the seventh edition of Black’s Law Dictionary.
 Starting in 1995, Justice Kerr taught legal writing and research off and on for a number of years at what began as the DFW School of Law and then became Texas Wesleyan (now Texas A&M) School of Law.

-Most recently, she joined Friedman, Suder & Cooke in 2006, where she was of counsel until her election to the appellate bench in 2016.
-While at Friedman, Suder & Cooke, Justice Kerr was a member of the planning committee of the Tarrant County Bar Association’s appellate section, serving as its chair for the 2010-2011 bar year.
+Before being elected to the appellate bench in 2016, she was of counsel at Friedman, Suder & Cooke beginning in 2006.
+While at FS&C, Justice Kerr was a member of the planning committee of the Tarrant County Bar Association’s appellate section, serving as its chair for the 2010-2011 bar year.
 She is a Fellow of the Tarrant County Bar Foundation and a Life Fellow of the Texas Bar Foundation.

 Justice Kerr is a director of the Texas Center for the Judiciary, where she has taught opinion writing to new appellate justices; serves on the advisory board of the Federalist Society’s Fort Worth Lawyers Chapter; and is the 2022-23 president of the Eldon B. Mahon Inn of Court.
 Outside her professional activities, Justice Kerr is a member of the board of trustees for St. Peter’s Classical School in Fort Worth.